elixirschool/elixirschool/_posts/2020-03-29-instrumenting-phoenix-with-telemetry-part-one.md

 How does Telemetry invoke our handler callback function when an event is emitted?
 It leverages ETS!
 Telemetry stores our event and associated handler in an ETS table when we call `:telemetry.attach/4`.
 When we call `:telemetry.execute/3`, Telemetry looks up the handler function for the given event in the ETS table and executes it.

+In the next sections, we'll walk through some Telemetry source code so get a better understanding of how this process works.
+If you're new to Erlang (like me!), no problem.
+Just do your best to read through the code for a high-level understanding.

 ### Attaching Handlers to Events

 The `:telemetry.attach/4` function stores the handler and its associated events in an ETS table, under the unique handler ID we provide.